Kiama

 Table Chart PROFILE FAQ

 Kiama has a well-educated workforce with significant representation in essential services sectors.
-The unemployment rate is 2.6% as of September 2025.
-Employment growth over the past year was estimated at 0.6%.
+Its unemployment rate was 2.7% as of an unspecified past year.
+Employment growth over that year was estimated at 0.6%.

-Kiama's unemployment rate is 1.2% lower than Rest of NSW's rate of 3.8%, but workforce participation lags at 55.5%.
-A high proportion, 31.7%, of residents work from home as per Census responses, though Covid-19 lockdown impacts should be considered.
+As of December 2025, Kiama's unemployment rate was 1.2% lower than Regional NSW's rate of 3.9%, with workforce participation at 55.7%, compared to Regional NSW's 61.3%.
+According to Census responses, 31.7% of residents worked from home, potentially influenced by Covid-19 lockdowns.
 Employment is concentrated in health care & social assistance, education & training, and construction.
-Kiama has a strong specialization in education & training with an employment share of 1.4 times the regional level.
+Kiama shows strong specialization in education & training with an employment share 1.4 times the regional level.

-In contrast, agriculture, forestry & fishing employs only 1.0% of local workers compared to Rest of NSW's 5.3%.
-The area may offer limited local employment opportunities based on Census data comparisons.
-Between September 2024 and September 2025, Kiama's employment increased by 0.6%, labour force grew by 0.3%, and unemployment decreased by 0.3 percentage points.
-In comparison, Rest of NSW saw a decrease in employment (-0.5%), a contraction in labour force (-0.1%), and an increase in unemployment (0.4 percentage points).
-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Kiama's employment mix suggests local employment should grow by 6.8% over five years and 13.9% over ten years.
+Conversely, agriculture, forestry & fishing employs only 1.0% of local workers, below Regional NSW's 5.3%.
+Limited local employment opportunities are suggested by the Census working population vs resident population count.
+Between December 2024 and December 2025, employment increased by 0.6%, labour force by 0.5%, reducing unemployment by 0.1 percentage points.
+This contrasts with Regional NSW where employment contracted by 1.2%, labour force fell by 0.8%, and unemployment rose by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Kiama's employment mix suggests local employment should increase by 6.8% over five years and 13.9% over ten years, though this is a simple extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment